cyschneck/centerline-width/README.md

 **Step 2**

 Save the path to a .kml file by right clicking on the path in Places and selecting 'save as'.
-Be sure to save as a .kml and not .kml file.
+Be sure to save as a .kml and not .kmz file.
 It is generally good practice to do this for each new path to ensure that no work is lost if Google Earth Pro crashes

 **Step 3**